Importance of a Medical Diagnosis Before Treatment

 Best Chance for a Positive Health Outcome

 Medical symptoms are the way a patient might describe their ailment, i.e., headache, or sore joints.
 However, many medical symptoms are non-specific.
 For example, someone suffering from a heart condition and someone else suffering from a lung condition might both complain about chest pain.
 A medical diagnosis allows a medical professional to chart a list of medical symptoms and then compare them to other data.
-A positive health outcome is based a one a scale of being alive with no long-term effects to death.
+A positive health outcome is based on the scale of being alive, maintaining proper cognitive functioning, and having a sense of well-being.
 The longer it takes to reach a correct diagnosis, the greater the chance of a patient having disabilities, impairments, etc.

 The Complexity of Modern Diagnosis